luxuriant777/linkchecker/README.md

    https://example.com/page4 -> https://example.com/error-test

     ```
    That's it!
-You can now use Link Checker to check for broken links on websites or create a comprehensive sitemaps.
+You can now use these results to effectively address the found broken links on your website or create
+   comprehensive sitemaps.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create an issue